Planetary motion on an expanding locally anisotropic background: Modeling the Corrections to Kepler's Third Law

 With respect to the ELA metric background we note that the value of the metric parameter $\alpha_0$ parameterizes the local anisotropic corrections with respect to the isotropic cosmological background, specifically space-time is locally isotropic for $\alpha_0=0$ which corresponds to the isotropic background described by the McVittie metric~\cite{McVittie}.
-The value of $\alpha_0\approx 1.01$~(\ref{alpha_fit}) corresponds to a relatively small perturbation to the isotropic background which, as has been shown, corresponds to relatively small corrections to the orbital parameters.
-Consistently with this discussion we remark that, when compared with a isotropic variation of the $AU$ (or equivalently, to the variation of the Gravitational constant $G$), the corrections due to the ELA metric background to the orbital period are relatively more relevant than the corrections to the orbital precession and orbital radius variation.
+The value of $\alpha_0\approx 1.06$~(\ref{alpha_fit}) corresponds to a relatively small perturbation to the isotropic background which, as has been shown, corresponds to relatively small corrections to the orbital parameters.
+Consistently with this discussion we remark that, when compared with a isotropic variation of the Gravitational constant $\dot{G}/G$, the corrections due to the ELA metric background to the orbital period are relatively more relevant than the corrections to the orbital perihelion advance and orbital radius variation.
 It is due to the background anisotropy between the radial direction and angular directions that such effect is attainable.
-In addition we recall that, when considering point-mass objects, as we approach the SC horizon the metric exponent $\alpha$ should be greater or equal to $\alpha(r_{1.\mathrm{SC}})=3$ to ensure that space-time is singularity free at this horizon.
+In addition we recall that, when considering point-like massive objects, as we approach the SC horizon the metric exponent $\alpha$ should be greater or equal to $\alpha(r_{\mathrm{SC}})=3$ to ensure that space-time is singularity free at this horizon.
 This requirement is not absolutely necessary as the real Sun is not a point-like mass being instead an extended spheroid, hence without an event horizon.
-Nevertheless we further note that the uncertainty on the estimative of the constant $\alpha_0$ is relatively large and we may expect that a functional parameter $\alpha$ varying across the Solar System would possible allow for a better fit to ephemerides, hence we may conjecture that its value should be decreasing with growing heliocentric distances being close to $\alpha=3$ near the Sun.
-This discussion is not conclusive being required a numerical analysis of the Solar System dynamics including the corrections due to the ELA metric background to actually verify if such a profile for the values of $\alpha$ is the best fit to planetary motion.
+Nevertheless we further note that the uncertainty on the estimate of the constant $\alpha_0$ is relatively large and we may expect that a functional parameter $\alpha$ varying across the Solar System would allow for a better fit to planetary ephemerides, hence we may conjecture that its value should be decreasing with growing heliocentric distances being close to $\alpha=3$ near the Sun.
+This discussion is not conclusive being required a numerical analysis of the Solar System dynamics including the corrections due to the ELA metric background to actually verify if such a profile for the values of $\alpha$ is the best fit to planetary motion in the Solar System.